 West Vancouver, BC, Canada

-In order to check the status of your report, you can log in to the system or you can call the Hotline and provide the login and password that was given to you when you filed your report.
-You will then be provided with one of the following regarding your report:
+In order to check the status of your report, you can log in to the system using the username and password you were provided after your submission.
+Or you can call the Hotline and provide the same login and password that was given to you when you filed your report.
+Once inside the system, you will be able to access the messaging center and check to see if anyone from your organization has responded to your report.
+You may also send a message to your organization.

 – Call the Toll-Free Hotline